moves-rwth/dft-bdmp/2021-DSN/Readme.md

 This directory contains additional information about experiments summarized in the DSN2021 submission.
 Excel file [FIG2STORM_API_results.xlsx](FIG2STORM_API_results.xlsx) contains summay of experiments.
 Each row of sheet-1 refers to a different test case, and columns refer to experiments performed with different tools.
-PDF file [BDMP.pdf](BDMP.pdf) contains BDMPs that we have experimented with FigaroAPI.
+PDF file [BDMPs.pdf](BDMPs.pdf) contains BDMPs that we have experimented with FigaroAPI.
 Text file [Stormresults.txt](Stormresults.txt) provides screen dump of some test cases.
 The directory [Results-reported-in-paper](Results-reported-in-paper) contains source files for the test cases reported in DSN paper.
 The direcotry [04-FigaroAPI-results for comparison with storm](04-FigaroAPI-results for comparison with storm) contains many test cases used during development of the FigaroAPI